Are you facing marriage or general life problems that make no sense?

 You are the person, the wife that God is looking at to trust and pray and persevere so your “children” (including everyone that is looking up to you) doesn’t have to fight the same battles.

 “Simon, Simon, Satan has asked to sift all of you as wheat.
 But I have prayed for you, Simon, that your faith may not fail.
 And when you have turned back, strengthen your brothers.”

 It might feel like you are alone but you are not.
 God sent David his four hundred.
 Peter had Jesus interceding for his faith.
 You have the Spirit of God living inside you.

 Your cave is not bigger than your God.
 Right here in the cave is where great things are born; a greater brokenness, deeper understanding, profound awareness and utter reliance on God.

 And out of the depth of your relationship with God, after “you have turned back” you are then able to “strengthen your brothers.”

 Sometimes we don’t have answers, or receive the peace and comfort we desperately need because we are asking the wrong questions.

 Instead of asking “why me”, ask God to help you see things the way He does.
 Then you will be able to ask the right questions, take the right course of action and see His purpose come to pass.
 His way, not your way.

 Ponder – How will you pursue God in spite of questions and difficulties?
+Are you in season where where marriage problems don’t make sense?
 What steps is God asking you to take?